-We have extended energy decomposition analysis (EDA) methods to metallic systems using a modified version of ONETEP that can dissect the interaction energy of a species at an ensemble state.
+Energy decomposition analysis (EDA) has been extended to metallic systems using an implementation alongside a patched version of ONETEP that can dissect the interaction energy of a species at an ensemble state.
 EDA and self-consistent field for molecular interaction (SCF MI) methods have usually been developed and applied to systems at the pure state.
 In this work, EDA and SCF MI were expanded to species that are studied with ensemble DFT (EDFT).